pmarquesmota/laravel-tutorial/tutorial.md

 }
 ```

-It retrieves the id parameter in the input tag of the form view resources/views/edit.blade.php (<input ... name="id">) on line 3, gets the database record
+It retrieves the id parameter in the input tag of the form `view resources/views/edit.blade.php` (`<input ... name="id">`) on line 3, gets the database record
-corresponding to that id, update it with the content of the textarea tag (<textarea ... name="id">) and finally update the database with the save() method.
+corresponding to that id, update it with the content of the `textarea` tag (`<textarea ... name="id">`) and finally update the database with the `save()` method.
 Then it returns a redirect to the home page.

-The final method of the app/Http/Controllers/ForumController controller is destroy() which is called by the delete button of our main form in
+The final method of the `app/Http/Controllers/ForumController` controller is `destroy(`) which is called by the delete button of our main form in
-resources/views/home.blade.php.
-We must then add a route in routes/web.php:
+`resources/views/home.blade.php`.
+We must then add a route in `routes/web.`:

 ```php
 Route::delete('/destroy', 'ForumController@destroy');
 ```

-This route calls then the destroy method in the app/Http/Controllers/ForumController controller:
+This route calls then the `destroy() method in the `/Http/Controllers/ForumController` controller:

 ```php
 public function destroy(Request $request)